Lock Visual Style Across a Series of AI Images

 • Forbidden elements that must not appear in any image (text overlay, faces, specific brand objects, certain colors)

-• The platform the images will appear on (blog, App Store, social, ad)
+• The platform the images appear on (blog, App Store, social, ad)

 • Your seed strategy — locked seed across the series, or unique per subject (Midjourney supports both)

-• One image where the style works for an unusual subject — these stress-test the master prompt
+• One subject where the style applies to an unusual case — these stress-test the master prompt

 Copy-ready prompt